thegenemyers/FASTK/README.md

 &nbsp;

+<a name="logex"></a>
 ```
-6. Logex [-T<int(4)] [-[hH][<int(1)>:]<int>] <name[:=]expr> ... <source>[.ktab] ...
+6. Logex [-T<int(4)>] [-[hH][<int(1)>:]<int>] <name=expr> ... <source>[.ktab] ...
 ```

 *UNDER CONSTRUCTION*

-Logex takes one or more k-mer table "assignments" as its first arguments and applies it to the ordered merge of the k-mer count tables that follow, yielding new k-mer tables with the assigned names, of the k-mers satisfying the logic of the associated expression along with counts computed per the "modulators" of the expression.
-For example,
-<code>Logex 'AnB = A &.
-B' Tab1 Tab2</code> would produce a new table stub file AnB.ktab
-and associated hidden files, of the k-mers common to the tables represented by the stub files Tab1.ktab and Tab2.ktab.
-If the -h option is given then a histogram over the given range is generated for each asssignment, and if the -H option is given then only the histograms are generated and not the tables.
-The -T option can be used to specify the number of threads used.
+Logex takes one or more k-mer table "assignments" as its initial arguments and applies these to the ordered merge of the k-mer count tables that follow, each yielding a new k-mer tables with the assigned names, of the k-mers satisfying the logic of the associated expression along with counts computed per the "modulators" of the expression.
+For example, `Logex 'AnB = A &.
+B' Tab1 Tab2` would produce a new table stub file AnB.ktab and associated hidden files, of the k-mers common to the tables represented by the stub files Tab1.ktab and Tab2.ktab.
+If the &#8209;h option is given then a histogram over the given range is generated for each asssignment, and if the &#8209;H option is given then only the histograms are generated and not the tables.
+The &#8209;T option can be used to specify the number of threads used.

+Each assignment arguments is a path name followed by an =-sign and then a "k-mer-count" expression.
+The path name specifies the location and name of the table that will be produced in response to the application of the k-mer-count expresssion to the input tables.

-A k-mer table expression has as its basis a logical predicate made up from the binary operators '|' (or), '&' (and), '^' (xor), and '-' (minus) over arguments that are alphabetic letters from a-h or A-H where case does not matter.
+A k-mer-count expression has as its basis a logical predicate made up from the binary operators '|' (or), '&' (and), '^' (xor), and '-' (minus) over arguments that are alphabetic letters from a-h or A-H where case does not matter.
-So for example, the logical predicate <code>(A^B)-C</code> would select those k-mers that occur in either the first or second table, but not both, and that do not occur in the third table.
+So for example, the logical predicate `(A^B)-C` would select those k-mers that occur in either the first or second table, but not both, and that do not occur in the third table.
 The order of precedence of the operators is '&' (highest), then '^' then '-' then '|' (lowest).
 Parenthesis can be used to override precedence and spaces may be freely interspersed in the expression.
 If there are k &le; 8 table arguments after the assignments, then the assignment expressions in toto are expected to involve the k-consecutive letters starting with 'a'.

-The tables are not just an ordered list of k-mers, but an ordered list of k-mers *with a count for each*, i.e. k-mer,count pairs.
-So a k-mer table expression is a logical expression augmented with "modulators" that specify how to compute the count associated with a logically accepted k-mer and further whether to accept the k-mer based on the input counts.
-Specifically
+FastK tables are not just ordered lists of k-mers, but ordered lists of k-mers *with a count for each*, i.e. k-mer,count pairs.
+So a k-mer-count expression must also specify how to combine the counts of the k-mers that satisfy the logical operations.
+This is accomplished by adding two new unary operators, '[]' and '#', and adding a "modulator" character to the logical operators.
+Specifically:

 * Any sub-expression can be followed by a post-fix modulation operator consisting of a comma separated list of integer ranges in square brackets, i.e.